Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 Is pasta good for protein?

-Pasta is actually a high-protein food.
+Pasta is actually a quite high-protein food.
 500 grams of cooked pasta has 20 grams of protein.
-This 500 calorie meal provides all amino acids if combined with legumes or nuts and seeds.
+This 500-calorie meal provides all amino acids if combined with legumes, nuts, or seeds.

 How to make a healthy pesto?